BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I did "Challenge: Cleaning Data".
 I struggled in one challenge but than figured out how to do them by looking at the answer (and understanding it).

 **Thoughts**: I still can't resolve some challenging tasks.
 It sucks but I'm improving!
 Tomorrow I will start a new guided project analyzing the Star Wars Surveys.

+### Day 71: May 16, 2020

+**Today's Progress**: Today I started a new guided project on DataQuest.
+I will analyze a Star Wars survey and answer to these questions:
+* What is the best Star Wars film overall?
+* What is the best Star Wars film in each census region?
+* What are the most seen films and how do they correlate with rankings?
+* What are the gender differences in being fan of Star Wars and Star Trek franchise?
+* Who shoot first: Han or Greedo?
+How does it correlate with age?
+* Who is the most favourite character?
+Who is the less favourite?
+* Which character is the most controversial (split between likes and dislikes)?

+Today I explored the dataset and did some initial cleaning.
+In this project, I'm going to learn more about the Folium library!

+**Thoughts**: I'm ready to a new experience.